Greece-Malakasa (photo by globaldetentionproject.org).jpeg

 Please consider the following before you proceed:

-• If you are accused of having committed a crime, you shall explain why you do not constitute a threat to public order (it was not a severe crime, or there were Mitigating circumstances.
+• If you are accused of having committed a crime, you shall explain why you do not constitute a threat to public order (e.g. in case of a no-severe crime or of Mitigating circumstances).

 • If you are a minor but have been registered as an adult, you should provide documents proving your age if you have any (identity card, passport, birth certificate) and inform the Police and every responsible person in the detention facility (Asylum Service, doctor, social worker).
-If you have no documents proving your age, it is possible that an age assessment process will be ordered.
+If you have no documents proving your age, an age assessment process may be ordered.

-• If the objections are accepted, you will be released, and you will be given a police note that will state a deadline in order to leave the country voluntarily.
+• If the objections are accepted, you will be released, and you will either be given a police note that will state a deadline to leave the country voluntarily or a deadline within which you are supposed to present yourself to the competent Asylum Office to obtain your documentation as an asylum applicant, in case you applied for asylum while in detention.

 You also have the right to submit an appeal within a deadline of 5 days upon issuing the deportation decision before the Police.
-If the appeal is rejected, the person has the right to submit an annulation application of the relevant decision before the Administrative court within a deadline of 60 days.
+If the appeal is rejected, the person has the right to submit an annulment application for the relevant decision before the administrative court within a deadline of 60 days.
 Please also check our relevant article regarding Deportation and Readmission.

 Please note that detention should end when a deportation order cannot be executed.
 Deportation is forbidden in the following cases: